80,000 Hours 80,000 Hours

 Podcast

-• #66 – Peter Singer on provocative advocacy, EA, how his ethical views have changed, and drowning children
+• #66 – Peter Singer on being provocative, EA, how his moral views have changed, & rescuing children drowning in ponds

 Podcast